 In 1996 Alan Sokal published a hoax paper in the cultural studies journal Social Text which was nonsense, asserting among other things gravity was a social construct.
-Sokal claimed: “The editors of Social Text liked my article because they liked its conclusion: that ‘the content and methodology of postmodern science provide powerful intellectual support for the […]
+Sokal claimed: “The editors of Social Text liked my article because they liked its conclusion: that ‘the content and methodology of postmodern science provide powerful intellectual support for the… Continue reading Why the new hoax papers on cultural studies merely confirmed everyone’s priors

 Last year I wrote a couple of posts supportive of Gary Taubes’ book Why We Get Fat.
 I’m still a believer so wanted to do an update.
 Though I’ve tried to be careful in noting below where Taubes’ view differs from the scientific consensus.